dakshinrajsiva/data-exploration-mcp/README.md

 ### **🎉 Why Users Love This MCP**

-> *"This MCP server transformed our data analysis from a bottleneck into a competitive advantage.
-We're making faster, better decisions with statistical confidence."*

 - **Data Scientists**: Accelerated EDA with advanced statistics and ML preparation
 - **Business Analysts**: Executive dashboards and natural language queries
 - **Data Engineers**: Infrastructure optimization and pipeline acceleration